sajjadGG/book-python/basics/function/recurrence.rst

 --------
 .. figure:: img/function-recurrence-hanoi.jpg

     Hanoi Tower as a standard example of a recurrence.
-Source: [1]_
+Source: [#hanoi]_

 Recursion Depth Limit